munificent/journal/asset/post/2010-08-31-type-checking-a-dynamic-language.md

 1.  **Don't worry about it.** This is the current solution.
 Acknowledge that users can break things, but trust that they won't.
 This is pretty much how every dynamic language works, and yet programmers manage to survive.
-    Magpie's philosophy is "better type-checking than a dynamic language", not "perfect bullet-proof type-checking", so this fits.
+    Magpie's philosophy is "better type checking than a dynamic language", not "perfect bulletproof type checking", so this fits.

-2.  **Don't allow classes to be modified in ways that can break type-checking.**
+2.  **Don't allow classes to be modified in ways that can break type checking.**
     This is a safer solution that takes a little power from programmers.
 Magpie could allow you to add methods to a class, but not *remove* them once added.
     That would ensure that you can't imperatively break a class's type guarantee after it's been checked.

-3.  **Freeze classes after type-checking.** This is the strictest solution.
-Once a class has been type-checked, mark it as frozen.
+3.  **Freeze classes after type checking.** This is the strictest solution.
+Once a class has been type checked, mark it as frozen.
 After that, any attempts to modify it at runtime would fail.
-You could create new unfrozen classes after type-checking, but everything that's gone through the checker gets locked down.
+You could create new unfrozen classes after type checking, but everything that's gone through the checker gets locked down.

 I'm leaning towards the first option because it's simplest and most flexible,